Nikhil-a29/ArduinoDAC/README.md

 <img width="507" alt="Screen Shot 2019-08-12 at 2 58 43 PM" src="https://user-images.githubusercontent.com/33910853/62890558-b7f6a880-bd11-11e9-8b1c-504505a11eab.png">

 8. Strip the ends of the analog power wires (red yellow black) and screw them into the screw terminal.
 Do the same with the digital power wires.
 (You will need to remove the DAC complex from the SDP board).
-Connect ribbon cable. **Not shown in this picture is the metal front plate.
-You will need to cut holes large enough for BNC cables in that and then screw on.**
+Connect ribbon cable. **Not shown in this picture is the metal front plate.**

+## Program

+Download the AD5790.h library, ArduinoDACSerial, and ArduinoMegaCode from this repository into the Arduino IDE (I used v.
+1.8.9).

 ## Testing